geerlingguy/JJGWebView/README.txt

 Info: http://www.midwesternmac.com/jjgwebview

-This is an iPhone and iPod Touch-based UIWebView implementation for reuse in iOS Apps, highlighting methods and design for a usable and intuitive in-app browser.
-At some point, I'll get this working with the iPad as well.
+This is an iPhone, iPod Touch, and iPad UIWebView implementation for reuse in iOS Apps, highlighting methods and design for a usable and intuitive in-app browser.

 - USAGE -